Fenway17/Fenway17/README.md

 ## Hello, Tan Yong Rui here! 👋
 I am a NUS Computer Science Graduate.
+Nothing crazy on this GitHub, what's on here is mostly my past and current work that I can showcase publicly.

 ---
 ## Current projects
 Currently actively maintaining and updating my passion project LilBot: A Multi-Function Discord Bot.

 <!--
 **Fenway17/Fenway17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.